USFWS/secas/_posts/2020-03-26-spring-summer-science-series.md

 In light of that, we're calling it **[the SE CASC & South Atlantic Spring/Summer Science Series](https://secasc.ncsu.edu/s6series/)!** How's that for alliteration?<!--more-->

-[This page on the Southeast CASC's website](https://secasc.ncsu.edu/s6series/) has all the information about the series and how to register!
+[This page on the SE CASC's website](https://secasc.ncsu.edu/s6series/) has all the information about the series and how to register!
 Each webinar will highlight a SE CASC project that applies to landscape-scale conservation in the Southeast, so there's lots of great overlap with SECAS.
 We hope you'll join us!